Healthy tacos are possible! Yogurt chipotle crema and pickled onions make this easy Fish Taco recipe a repeat. All that in 30 minutes!

 - 1/2 teaspoon dried cumin

 - 6 corn tortillas

 - Heat oven to 350° F.

-- Pickle the onions: In a small glass or stainless steel bowl, combine red onion and vinegar in a small glass or stainless steel bowl.
+- Onions: Combine red onion and vinegar in a small glass or stainless steel bowl.
 Set aside, stir them occasionally, for the 20-30 minutes you are preparing dinner.
 Store leftovers in refrigerator, covered for a couple of weeks.

 - Crema: In a separate bowl, combine yogurt and chipotle.
 Set aside.